JikaiJin/jikaiwebsite/content/publication/Robustness/index.md

 publication: arXiv preprint *arXiv 2205.13863*
 publication_short: arXiv preprint *arXiv 2205.13863*

-abstract: It is well-known that modern neural networks are vulnerable to adversarial examples.
+abstract: It is well known that modern neural networks are vulnerable to adversarial examples.
 To mitigate this problem, a series of robust learning algorithms have
 # been proposed.
 However, although the robust training error can be near zero via some methods, all existing algorithms lead to a high robust generalization error.
 In
 # this paper, we provide a theoretical understanding of this puzzling phenomenon from the perspective of expressive power for deep neural networks.
 Specifically, for
 # binary classification problems with well-separated data, we show that, for ReLU networks, while mild over-parameterization is sufficient for high robust training